Troubleshooting

 Generate auto-derived plan first:

-specfact import from-code --bundle legacy-api --repo .
+specfact import from-code legacy-api --repo .

 No Deviations Found (Expected Some)